Roncalli Hall 257

 The Accounting & Information Systems program is designed to meet both the short- and long-term needs of students who enter the accounting profession.
-The program meets the needs of students who plan to start a career after graduation or who plan to continue their education on the graduate level.
+The program meets the needs of students who plan to take the AICPA Examination and/or start a career after graduation or who plan to continue their education on the graduate level.

 In the four major areas of financial accounting, managerial accounting, auditing, and taxation, accounting majors will: